13 Ways To Segment Your Email List Beyond Demographics

 Personalization is what makes email marketing effective.
 Mailchimp reported that segmented campaigns saw a 14.31% higher open rate than non-segmented campaigns.

 - Help you set up good foundations and a scalable workflow

 - Discuss the best practices and what you need to get started (spoiler: it’s good email list management)

-- Give you 13 ideas to get started with email segmentation beyond demographics
+- Give you 13 ideas to get started with email segmentation beyond demographics and first name

 What is an email segment?